mngu2382/CanHouse/_posts/2013-09-19-scrap-data.md

        http://apm.domain.com.au/AJAX/Research/SalesHistory.aspx
 {% endhighlight %}

-This returns the html markup of the table.
+This returns the html markup of the table of the 20 most recent recorded sales of properties with postcode 2602 (i.e. with `postcodeId=141`).
 Extracting the data from the html, we end up with the following data frame:

 {% highlight r %}
 head(dat)